 Welcome to the Fifty-second (52nd) Windows 365 Community newsletter!
 We highlight weekly…

-Welcome to the Ninth (9th) Windows 365 Community newsletter!
+Welcome to the Twelfth (12th) Windows 365 Community newsletter!
 We highlight weekly…